Coastline-XploitClub/CCDC/CCDC_2024/checklists/CCDC24 Gameplan.md

 > ℹ️ This list only scratches the surface.
 Investigate running webservers, figure out how hosted services work, what they do, if they are a scored service, etc. **Google and online documentation are key.**
 4. Run the [password change script](https://github.com/Coastline-XploitClub/CCDC/blob/main/CCDC_2024/linux/chpass.sh)
 5. Move the password .csv file to your personal computer, then remove it from the system or lock down its privileges
+6. Create initial [backups](https://github.com/Coastline-XploitClub/CCDC/blob/main/CCDC_2024/checklists/basic-linux-hardening.md#make-compressed-archives-on-local-machine-for-important-filesfolders) if you know what configs are important

 ## Windows team

+# Throughout the day
+- Continue to make backups as necessary
+- Note important changes/progress on whiteboard